armanriazi/refi/docs/article.md

 Tokenized carbon assets can be traded on a secondary market, ensuring a price mechanism for CO2.
 That enables for example asset managers and companies to incorporate carbon offsets directly into their offerings[^4].

 Tokenization can aid the voluntary carbon market in a range of ways, including by increasing liquidity and accessibility.
 Buyers and sellers can more easily trade credits, which can help to increase demand for credits and reduce volatility in the market.
 Tokenization can also help to reduce transaction costs and provide faster settlement times.
 The use of blockchain technology also increases transparency and tracking: it allows for the creation of a permanent, immutable record of all transactions, thereby enhancing the VCM’s credibility, as it provides a clear record of the history of each carbon credit.
 It can also help to reduce the risk of fraud and ensure that carbon credits are properly accounted for[^11].

+Redesigning money requires understanding tokens (digital assets with a specific value) and tokenomics (token + economics), which makes visible and captures all the different forms and the eight manifestations of capital: social, material, financial, living, intellectual, experiential, spiritual and cultural [^5].

 ## Carbon Credit
 A carbon credit is a unit of exchange that businesses, organizations and individuals can use to offset their greenhouse gas emissions[^60].
 A carbon credit is a unit of measure generated from a specific project activity that destroys, sequesters or avoids greenhouse gas (GHG) emissions[39].
 One carbon credit is equivalent to one Mt (metric ton) of greenhouse gases removed from the atmosphere.
 A carbon credit and a carbon offset are synonymous terminology[^60].